We are not not a clothing brand, we’re building access.

 [ INTRODUCTION ]

-For many disabled people this means outdoor clothing that doesn’t fit, doesn’t function or actively prevents participation.
-People are forced to adapt garments themselves, rely on expensive custom solutions or give up on outdoor activities.
+For many disabled people, this means clothing that doesn't fit, doesn't function, or actively prevents participation.

 The problem